perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ## PHASE 2 ON MACOS: softPowerPlayTable in SSDT

-You must modify the text files to be able to use them in OpenCore -> Convert the text of the Windows files into a formatted hexadecimal string so that it can be included in an SSDT (`softPowerPlayTable in SSDT`) or in config.plist (`softPowerPlayTable in DeviceProperties`).
+Convert the text of the Windows files into a formatted hexadecimal string so that it can be included in SSDT (`softPowerPlayTable in SSDT`) or in config.plist (`softPowerPlayTable in DeviceProperties`) and loaded by OpenCore.

+This task is possible thanks to Anton Sychev ([klich3](https://github.com/klich3)) and the scripts he has developed to make it very simple.

-### softPowerPlayTable table from ROM
+### softPowerPlayTable table from GPU ROM

 Extract SPPT table from ROM: Download `upp` and run it next to the ROM file.